Chart Color Schemes

 Health outcomes in Mitchelton are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The most prevalent medical conditions are mental health issues and asthma, affecting 10.6% and 7.6% of residents respectively.
-Around 68.5% of Mitchelton residents declare themselves completely clear of medical ailments, compared to 69.6% across Greater Brisbane.
-As of a recent report (2021), 15.0% of Mitchelton's residents are aged 65 and over (1,513 people).
-Health outcomes among seniors in the area present some challenges, requiring more attention than the broader population.
+The most prevalent medical conditions are mental health issues (10.6%) and asthma (7.6%), while 68.5% of residents claim to be completely free from medical ailments.
+This compares to 69.6% across Greater Brisbane.
+Mitchelton has 15.0% of its residents aged 65 and over (1,548 people), with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health